 Mac’s elder sister Doris was mentally handicapped and took up most of her mother’s time.
 Mac’s father was a man of business, who enjoyed golf and fishing.
-Mac, however, disliked sport, preferring to read.
-He grew to disapprove of religion because his father would faithfully attend the Presbyterian church, but would also deal with businessmen whose practices did not seem especially Christian to Mac.
+Mac disliked sport, preferring to read.
+He grew to disapprove of religion because his father would attend the Presbyterian church, but also deal with businessmen whose practices did not seem very Christian to Mac.

 Schooling & Development